MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/backup.md

 -   **Registry keys**: To restore registry keys that were previously backed up, you can use the Regedit **Import** function or any other tool that is used in your environment to back up and restore registry keys.
 However, do not restore the SQL subkey if the database name, location, and other details that it contains do not match what you want for the VMM database at the time you are restoring the registry keys.

 -   **Active Directory objects**: If distributed key management (DKM) is enabled in your VMM environment, VMM stores some data in Active Directory, such as RAA passwords, product key information, and Virtual Machine Role data.
-After re-installing VMM, if needed, you can re-enter some of the data that was stored in Active Directory, such as RAA passwords and product key information.
-After you re-install VMM and (if necessary) restore Active Directory, the data in Active Directory continues to be accessible to VMM.
+After reinstalling VMM, if needed, you can re-enter some of the data that was stored in Active Directory, such as RAA passwords and product key information.
+After you reinstall VMM and (if necessary) restore Active Directory, the data in Active Directory continues to be accessible to VMM.

 -   **Non-VMM managed credentials**: In Control Panel, select **All Control Panel Items**, and then select **Credential Manager**.
 Select **Restore Credentials** to restore any VMM-related credentials that were previously backed up.